How to Ace Market Sizing Questions in Your Consulting Interviews

 No worries.

-In this post, we’ll show you what these 2 approaches are, as well as covering:
+In this post, we’ll show you 2 approaches to answering these questions, as well as covering:

 Let’s get started!